-Whether you are looking at Moving Home or are a First-Time Buyer trying to get onto the property ladder, you will realise that there are lots of different types of mortgages out there.
+Whether you are looking at Moving Home in Sheffield or are a First Time Buyer in Sheffield trying to get onto the property ladder, you will realise that there are lots of different types of mortgages out there.
 Some are more popular than others and not every lender will offer every different mortgage type.

 We have made a list of the most common mortgage types that you will come across.
 We will also find a YouTube video for each mortgage type.
 These videos are from our YouTube channel MoneymanTV which you can go straight to here or you could watch our Mortgages Explained YouTube playlist here instead.

 A fixed-rate mortgage means that your mortgage payments are going to stay the same for a set period of time.
 You can set the length of which you want to fix your payments for, typically this being 2, 3 or 5 years or longer.
 No matter what happens to inflation, interest rates or the economy you know that your mortgage payment, usually your biggest outgoing, will not change.

 A tracker mortgage means that your interest rate will track the Bank of England’s base rate.
 So in other words, the lender that you are with does not actually set the rate themselves.
 You will be paying a percentage above the Bank of England base rate.
 In an example, if the base rate is 1% and you are tracking at 1% above base rate, that means you will be paying a rate of 2%.

 When you take out a repayment mortgage this means that each month you are paying capital and interest combined.
 So as long as you keep your payments going for the full length of the mortgage term, the mortgage balance is guaranteed to be paid off at the end and the property becomes yours.